 The artist carved the Aztec calendar stone in 1479.
 Naturally, it was dedicated to the sun god.
 It was a massive carving, 3 feet thick, almost 12 feet across, and weighing almost 25 tones (22.5 tonnes).
 It was carved from basalt - a solidified lava, this being an area where volcanos were common.
 But then it was lost - buried under the central square of

-renovations began on the central square (Zocalo) of Mexico City.
+Then, in 1790, renovations began on the central square (Zocalo) of Mexico City.
 On December 17th, the massive carving was unearthed, renewing interest in Mexico's ancient cultures.
-It was the Aztec calendar stone, or, more properly, the Cuauhxicalli Eagle Bowl
+It was the Aztec calendar stone, or, more properly, the Cuauhxicalli Eagle Bowl.

 The first calendar of the Aztec people was called the xiuhpohualli, the counting of years.
 This was a 365 day year, of course very helpful for planning your farming and predicting the weather.
 There were 18 months, each 20 days long, or 4 (5 day) weeks.
 Then to bring the year up to 365 days there were 5 "unlucky" days added.
 Each year would also be divided into 4 seasons.